Convolutional Neural Networks combined with Runge-Kutta Methods: Introduction

-Residual Networks (ResNets) which are feed-forward network models with skip connections have achieved great success on several vision benchmarks~\citep{He_2016_CVPR}.
-Recently, researchers have studied the relation between ResNets and dynamical systems \citep{2016arXiv160403640L,E2017,haber2017learning,chang2018reversible,chang2018multi,pmlr-v80-lu18d}.
-Forward Euler method, a first-order RK method, has been employed to explain ResNets with full pre-activation \citep{he2016identity} from the dynamical systems view \citep{haber2017learning,chang2018multi}.
-Nevertheless, there is no firm evidence to prove that the residual block is just forward Euler method but not any other RK method.
-We regard the residual mapping as an approximation to the increment in a time-step.
-The accuracy of the approximation is determined by the structure of the convolutional network.
-Wide residual network (WRN) \citep{Zagoruyko2016WRN} has been proposed to improve the ability of the convolutional subnetwork.
-However, it is not very efficient only to widen the subnetwork.
-The new explanation of pre-activation ResNet and its variants which focus on improving residual mapping is one of our contributions.
+In the past few years, researchers have studied the relation between ResNets and dynamical systems \citep{liao2017towards,E2017,haber2018learning,chang2018reversible,chang2018multi,pmlr-v80-lu18d}.
+ResNets are feed-forward CNNs with a skip connection \citep{He_2016_CVPR}.
+They have achieved great success on several vision benchmarks \citep{He_2016_CVPR}.
+The forward Euler method, a first-order ERK method, has been employed to explain the ResNets with full pre-activation \citep{he2016identity} from a dynamical systems point of view \citep{haber2018learning,chang2018multi}.
+Nevertheless, there is no firm evidence that the residual block is just the forward Euler method but not any other RK method.
+The local truncation error of the residual block is impossible to be fixed in the first order since the accuracy of neural networks is variable under different conditions such as input, training, etc.

-In addition, some improvements on network architecture based on ordinary differential equations (ODEs) are proposed \citep{chang2018reversible,pmlr-v80-lu18d,chen2018neural}.
-Under the assumption that pre-activation ResNet is forward Euler method, \citet{chang2018reversible,pmlr-v80-lu18d} use special linear multi-step methods (LM methods) with low order to construct the network. \citet{chen2018neural} utilize a third-party package which offers numerical ODE methods to replace residual block.
-There is no efficient network architecture for systematic generalization to high order till now.
-Nevertheless, a higher-order method can achieve a lower truncation error.
-Since a lower truncation error likely leads to a high accuracy, it is necessary to study an efficient network architecture with a high order.

-If the process of image classification is deemed a sequence of time-dependent dynamical systems, there should be a series of ODEs to describe these systems.
-RK methods are widely-used procedures to solve ODEs in numerical analysis \citep{butcher2008numerical}.
-They are also the building blocks of high-order LM methods.
-Consequently, these methods can be used to build network models for visual processing.

-The neural network community has long been aware of the numerical methods for dynamical systems.
-Runge-Kutta Neural Network (RKNN) is proposed for identification of unknown dynamical systems in high accuracy \citep{wang1998runge}, but it has not been used to model the visual system nor been extended to convolutional networks.
-Moreover, RKNNs adopt a specific RK methods by indicating every coefficient for the RK methods.
-Thus, it is hard to apply high order RK methods in RKNNs.
-In addition, the time-step size need to be prespecified.
-Hence, RKNN cannot be used in tasks where the total time is unknown such as image classification.
-In contrast, we learn all the coefficients and time-step sizes implicitly by training in order to avoid these difficulties.
-As a result, one of the major contributions of the paper is a novel and effective neural network architecture inspired by the RK methods.